Scalable hybrid quantum Monte Carlo simulation of U(1) gauge field coupled to fermions on GPU: Methods

 Next, we introduce the Hamiltonian dynamics, which provides a mechanism to evolve the gauge field continuously along an equal-energy trajectory.
 Thus the phase space is explored effectively with high acceptance rate.
 We further add a momentum field $p_{ij,\tau}$ canonical to the gauge field $\phi_{ij,\tau}$:

 where

-In the partition function \refeq{eq:Z_aug}, variables $p$ and $R:=\left[M^{\dagger}(\phi)\right]^{-1} \eta$ obey the Gaussian distribution.
-Then, the HQMC algorithm that samples the partition function \refeq{eq:Z_aug} can be readily introduced as the following steps.
+In the partition function Eq.~\eqref{eq:Z_aug}, variables $p$ and $R:=\left[M^{\dagger}(\phi)\right]^{-1} \eta$ obey the Gaussian distribution.
+Then, the HQMC algorithm that samples the partition function Eq.~\eqref{eq:Z_aug} can be readily introduced as the following steps.
 For a given initial bosonic field configuration $\phi_0 \in \mathbb{R}^{2V_sN_\tau}$,

 \begin{itemize} \item[(i)] sample $p_0 \in \mathbb{R}^{2V_sN_\tau}$ and $R\in \mathbb{C}^{V_sN_\tau}$ from the Gaussian distribution; solve for $\eta = M^{\dagger}(\phi_0) R$;

 \item[(ii)] evolve $(\phi_0, p_0)$ by the Hamiltonian dynamics described by the differential equations: